-Music streaming services, Spotify, Apple Music, Tidal and YouTube Premium all currently give new users a one-month free trial.
-Amazon Music Unlimited is giving a three-month free trial for a limited time.
+Music streaming services, Spotify, Apple Music, Tidal, Amazon Music Unlimited and YouTube Premium all currently give new users a one-month free trial.

-This means you can listen to music for seven months before paying a penny.
+This means you can listen to music for five months before paying a penny.

 However, remember to diary the date the trial ends or set an alert so you avoid accidentally paying for the next month.

 If you have multiple bank accounts and different bills going out from each of them, you could lose track of the subscriptions you are signed up to.